-CPA candidates in Louisiana must complete 150 semester hours of college and earn a bachelor’s degree.
-The State Board of CPAs of Louisiana must find the college or university acceptable, and it must be accredited by one of the national accreditation organizations.
+In Louisiana state CPA candidates that wish to become a CPA must complete 150 semester hours of college in total and earn a bachelor’s degree with an emphasis in accounting.
+The State Board of CPAs of Louisiana must find the colleges or universities attended acceptable, and they must be accredited by one of the national accreditation organizations.
+The Louisiana regional body is the Southern Association of Colleges and Schools Commission on Colleges.

-The completed coursework must include 24 semester hours of undergraduate accounting courses, or 21 hours of such courses at the graduate level.
-Such courses must include:
+Prior to becoming a CPA, the completed coursework must be 24 credit hours of undergraduate accounting courses, or 21 hours of such courses at the graduate level.
+Such courses of study must include:

 - Six hours of intermediate accounting (undergraduate) 3 hours (graduate)

-Candidates must also successfully complete three semester hours in either accounting theory, advanced financial accounting or nonprofit accounting or auditing.
-They must complete nine semester hours of elective accounting courses beyond the elementary level.
+Candidates that want to become a CPA must also successfully complete three credit hours of learning in either accounting theory, advanced finance and financial accounting and reporting, or non-profit accounting or auditing.
+They must complete nine semester hours of additional elective accounting courses beyond the elementary level.

-Candidates must also complete 24 semester hours of business courses, including three hours of commercial law, which must address the Uniform Commercial Code.
-While accounting or business internships do not count toward the educational requirement, up to six hours of such internships may count toward the 150 semester hour requirement.
+Candidates must also complete 24 semester hours of business courses, including three hours of commercial law and regulation, which must address the Uniform Commercial Code to become a CPA.
+While accounting or business internships do not count toward the educational requirement, up to six hours of such internships may count toward the 150 credit hours requirement.

 How to Sit for the CPA Exam in Louisiana

-Once you complete the educational requirements, and have resided in Louisiana for at least four months, you may sit for the Uniform CPA Examination.
-Register for the exam online at CPA Examination Services.
-After completing the application forms, include in the packet your original college transcripts, and fee payment for the exam and application.
-If you attended an out-of-state school and you did not take courses meeting Louisiana requirements, you must petition the board via an Application for Course Substitution.
-Include course descriptions on this application.
-Mail the completed packet to:
+Once you complete the educational requirements, and have been a resident of Louisiana for at least four months, you may sit for the Uniform CPA Examination.
+Now you are on your way to becoming a CPA.
+Next, you need to register for the exam online at CPA Examination Services.
+You'll need to complete the application forms; make sure to have in the packet your original college transcripts, and also pay you application fee and exam fee.
+If a student attended an out-of-state or international school and did not take courses meeting Louisiana requirements or process, you must petition the board of accountancy via an Application for Course Substitution.
+Provide course descriptions on this application and mail the packet to:

 CPA Examination Services – Louisiana Coordinator